jamesbradleyad/gettingandcleaningdata/README.md

 7. aggregates the data by subject, activity and measurements type
 8.  writes the table to a text file in the working directory named gettingAndCleaningDataProject.txt

+Variable descriptions are avaliable in the code_book file